roboseb/odin-book/README.md

     Today should be more than enough to at least get the local logic done for the base dice game.
 Would be nice if I could also get it working through socket.io somehow.
 Then I may even be able to justify creating custom dice or win conditions, whichever sounds more fun.

+October 17th, 2022

+    Slept like ass last night.
+Starting to work on this quite a bit later than I usually do, and after having lost a bunch of Hearthstone.
+Oh welly.
+I think I'm in a pretty good place to get the web socket stuff working today.

 ---To-Do---